 It’s exercise, says Olympic runner, researcher Dr. Peter Snell

 Movies have been made and books have been written about the first runner, in 1954, to break the 4-minute mile.
 Peter Snell wasn’t the first, but in the 1960s, the New Zealander ran a sub 4-minute mile at least 15 times; the best set a world record at 3 minutes 54 seconds.
-During that era, he also won five Olympic gold medals and broke multiple other middle-distance running world records.
+During that era, he also won three Olympic gold medals and broke multiple other middle-distance running world records.

 Today he is Dr. Snell, 76, a renowned expert in exercise, physiology and aging, and the director of the Human Performance Center at the UT Southwestern Medical Center at Dallas.
 He has authored or co-authored 60 published papers on exercise-related research, and written a book called “Use it or Lose it: Be Fit.
 Live Well,” in which he shares well-researched secrets to successful aging.